Monisha Rajesh: Early life

-Rajesh was born in Norfolk, England, the child of two Indian doctors.
+Rajesh was born in Norfolk, England, the child of two Indian doctors with origins in Tamil Nadu and Hyderabad.
 The family moved from Sheffield to Madras, India, in 1991.
 After two years they returned to England and she made only occasional visits to India over the next twenty years: "little more than the occasional family wedding had succeeded in tempting me back".
 She attended King Edward VI High School for Girls in Birmingham, studied French at the University of Leeds, and has a postgraduate diploma in magazine journalism from the Department of Journalism, City University.

 Career

 Rajesh has worked for The Week and written for The Guardian, The Times, The New York Times and Time.

 In 2010, she embarked on a four-month journey around India by train, using 80 train journeys to reach the furthest points of the Indian rail network, described in her 2012 book Around India in 80 Trains.
 The book was named as one of The Independents "Top ten books about India".

 She subsequently travelled around the world in another 80 train journeys, writing Around the World in 80 Trains (2019), which The Independent listed in 2020 as one of "10 best travel books to satisfy your wanderlust in lockdown".
-This book won the 2019 National Geographic Traveller Reader Award in the "Book worm (travel books)" category.
+This book won the 2019 National Geographic Traveller Book of the Year..

 Rajesh won the 2020 National Consumer Feature of the Year award of the Travel Media Awards for a piece in The Guardian about the Trans-Siberian Railway.